 Figure 1.
-Swiss map with sampling locations of mid-infrared spectral library including the sites of the Biodiversity Monitoring Program (BDM; $6 \times 4 \text{ km}$; n = 1094) and the National Soil Monitoring Network (NABO; n = 71).
-71 NABO sites ($10 \text{ m} \times 10 \text{ m}$) were sampled with a grid-based stratified design.
-1094 BDM samples were obtained from single sampling events.
-The NABO sites have been continuously sampled and measured in five-year intervals since 1985.
+Map of Switzerland with sampling locations of the mid-IR spectral library, including the sites of the Biodiversity Monitoring program (BDM; 6×4 km; n = 1094) and the National Soil Monitoring Network (NABO; n = 71).
+In total, 71 NABO sites (10 m × 10 m) were sampled with a grid-based stratified design, and 1094 BDM samples were obtained from single sampling events.
+The NABO sites have been continuously sampled and measured in 5-year intervals since 1985.

-The plots at the NABO sites covered 10 m× 10 m each.
-These were repeatedly sampled for 0-20 cm soil depth.
-Four replicate samples were taken by stratified random sampling and bulking four times 25 cores from 100 sub-areas of 1 m2 to account for small-scale soil variability.
-Desaules et al. (2010) and Gubler et al. (2019) detailed the sample collection and data harmonization process of the measurements.
-The soils of the BDM were sampled at 0-0.2 m depth from positions on a regular grid of 6 km ×4 km laid over Switzerland (a total of 1094 locations).
+positions on a regular grid of $6 \text{ km} \times 4 \text{ km}$ laid over Switzerland (a total of 1094 locations).
 The points that were not sampled were inaccessible; these were mostly in the alpine regions.
-Each sampled location included four sub-samples that were taken at the intersection of the four cardinal directions from the center point and the circumference of a circle with a radius of 3 m to 3.5 m (Meuli et al., 2017).
-Due to it's design covering all major geographic regions in Switzerland-the Jura mountain range, the Central Plateau, and the Alps-the BDM sampling campaign comprises a major part of the biogeochemical diversity of soils and predominant land use types in Switzerland.
+Each sampled location included four subsamples that were taken at the intersection of the four cardinal directions from the center point and the circumference of a circle with a radius of 3 to 3.5 m (Meuli et al., 2017).
+Due to its design which covers all major geographic regions in Switzerland - the Jura Mountains, the Central Plateau and the Alps - the BDM sampling campaign comprises a major part of the biogeochemical diversity of soils and predominant land use types in Switzerland.
 The wide coverage of soil conditions are an important source of soil chemical variability.

-5 2.2 Chemical reference analysis
+2.2 Chemical reference analysis

 Data on chemical and physical soil properties were previously measured and provided by the NABO group.
-All laboratory soil analyses for the 16 properties were based on the protocols of the Swiss Standard Method (Agroscope, 1996).
-Mineral elements were determined by extraction with 1:10 ammonium acetate-EDTA solution (AAE10; method Agroscope 1996).
-The measured properties were total C, organic C (OC), total nitrogen (N), pH (CaCl2), CaCO3, clay, silt, sand, CEC{pot}, P(AAE), K(AAE), Ca(AAE), Mg(AAE), Cu(AAE), Zn(AAE), and Fe(AAE).
-For samples of BDM and for the more recent NABO sampling campaigns five and six (years 2009 - 2014), the total C and N measurements were done with dry combustion (Leco TruSpec).
-For campaigns one through four (years 1985 - 2014), the OC contents determined with wet oxidation using a modified Walkley-Black method were transformed into dry combustion equivalents, using site-specific robust linear regressions (complementary data of campaigns five and six) (Gubler et al.).
-Carbonates were determined by volumetric calcimetry using hydrochloric acid (HCl) for digestion.
-Organic C was obtained by difference of total C and carbonate-C when pH was greater than 6.5.
-Inorganic (carbonate) C was calculated with 0.12 × CaCO3.
+All laboratory soil analyses for the 16 properties were based on the protocols of the Swiss standard method (Agroscope, 1996).
+Mineral elements were determined by extraction with 1 : 10 ammonium acetate-EDTA solution (AAE10; method following Agroscope, 1996).
+The measured properties were total C, organic C (OC), total nitrogen (N), pH (CaCl2), CaCO3, clay, silt, sand, CEC{pot}, P(AAE), K(AAE), Ca(AAE), Mg(AAE), Cu(AAE), Zn(AAE) and Fe(AAE).
+For samples of BDM and for the more recent NABO sampling campaigns five and six (years 2009-2014), the total C and N measurements were done with dry combustion (LECO TruSpec).
+For campaigns one through four (years 1985-2014), the OC contents determined with wet oxidation using a modified Walkley-Black method were transformed into dry combustion equivalents, using site-specific robust linear regressions (complementary data of campaigns five and six; Gubler et al., 2018).
+Carbonates were determined by volumetric calcimetry, using hydrochloric acid (HCl) for digestion.
+Organic C was obtained by the difference in total C and carbonate C when pH was greater than 6.5.
+Inorganic (carbonate) C was calculated with $0.12 \times CaCO_3$.
 The texture was determined by the pipette method.
-The pH was measured in CaCl2 using a 1:2 volumetric ratio of soil to water.
+The pH was measured in CaCl2, using a 1:2 volumetric ratio of soil to water.
 For CEC{pot}, the exchangeable elements were extracted with a 0.05 N-0.025 N HCl-H2SO4 solution, which was buffered with triethanolamine for soil samples with pH > 5.9.
 All soil properties were referenced to dry weight by water correction after drying at 105 °C. All chemical analyses of NABO soils were done on four bulked replicates per site and sampling event.
 For BDM locations, four spatial replicates were measured each.